Shift Left: Moving Container Security into the Dev, Test, and Build Process

 To manage all this, Container Security provides complete security lifecycle management.
 This could become your only source needed to manage overall security and protection of containers, from building to managing to operating.

 Containers rely on DevOps and GitOps concepts and processes to enable end-to-end automation.
-DevOps enables organizations to benefit from an application provisioning process that brings teams together.
+DevOps enables organisations to benefit from an application provisioning process that brings teams together.
 While this process has been around for years, security is often neglected.
 Especially in a container-based architecture, integrating security as early as possible into the DevOps process⏤a.k.a moving to the left⏤improves workload protection and security.

 Now that you know more about security risks in containers and the benefits of shifting left, you can set out to find a solution.
 Container Security, a total package of enhanced detection and protection, helps bring security into the build phase, during the container runtime phase, and any DevOps cycle in between.